The Best Food Markets Around The World

 Nat Geo named St. Lawrence Market the best market in the world!

-Read more: Click here for a 72-hour guide to Toronto
+Read more: A 72-hour Destination Guide to Toronto

 Pike Place Market – Seattle, Washington

 Pike Place Market in Seattle started out as a farmers’ market in the early 1900s and has since grown to be one of the city’s main attractions.
+It is definitely considered one of the best food markets in the United States.
 You can find everything from produce, fish, meat, crafts, flowers, candy, and food products at this super busy market.
 Don’t forget to watch the popular Pike Place Fish Market guys toss around fish.
 If you’re there in the summer do grab some of homegrown Washington peaches, nectarines, and cherries.
 I took a Savor Seattle Food Tour of Pike Place Market and I do suggest taking it.
 Not only do you get some history of the market, but you also get to sample tasty food and you get discounts at many of the vendors as well.
 It’s really helpful to navigate Pike Place with a tour because it does get crazy busy in there.

 Tip: Ellenos Yogurt is the best yogurt I have ever had in my life.
 Go try it and let me know what you think!